 - Measuring the success of awarded grants involve both tangible and intangible impact metrics.

-Given the changing stakeholder landscape and less predictable funding climate of our day, there is increasing need for smarter philanthropy in R&D. We believe this primer paves the way for funders and the research community to accomplish their respective goals faster and more effectively.
+We believe this primer paves the way for funders and the research community to accomplish their respective goals faster and more effectively.